iexcloud/docs/source/using-core-data/getting-time-series-core-financial-data.md

 If you want to get real-time IEX Cloud financial data, see [Getting Real-Time Core Financial Data](./getting-real-time-core-financial-data.md).

-Apperate's API is easy to use.
-For starters, visit [Using Apperate's APIs](../interacting-with-your-data/apperate-api-basics.md).

 To dive into more Core Dataset queries using the Data API, see these articles:

 - [Querying Datasets](../interacting-with-your-data/querying-data/querying-datasets.md)
 - [SQL Query with the API](../interacting-with-your-data/querying-data/sql-query-with-the-api.md)

+To learn more about Apperate's APIs, visit [Using Apperate's APIs](../interacting-with-your-data/apperate-api-basics.md).

 If want to combine Core Dataset data with data from other datasets, check out [Creating and Managing Views](../managing-your-data/creating-and-managing-views.md).